Man in blue shirt and navy gilet with arm around daughter wearing orange rucksack, looking out over the river with windmills in the distance

 We had eaten lunch in Alkmaar before arriving in Zaanse Schans and so weren’t hungry when we visited, however we noted that opportunities for eating were fairly limited although there was a Pancake House across the river on the way in to Zaanse Schans.
 Otherwise, it’s a lunch of chocolate, cheese or something from the bakery!

-Was the visit to Zaanse Schans worth it?
+Is a visit to Zaanse Schans worth it?

-I was glad to have visited Zaanse Schans and really enjoyed experiencing the windmills up close as well as seeing the clogs being made.
 However, it was very busy and did rather feel like a purpose built tourist attraction.
-That said it made a good day trip from Amsterdam when married up with the morning’s visit to the Alkmaar Cheese Market and fit nicely into our short stay in Amsterdam.
+That said, it made a good day trip from Amsterdam when married up with the morning’s visit to the Alkmaar Cheese Market and fit nicely into our short stay in Amsterdam.

 Thank you so much for reading my blog, I hope you found it useful?